 OBPPC Framework: Occasion × Brand × Pack × Price × Channel

-Occasion-Brand-Pack-Price-Channel — the master framework for designing a portfolio that serves every consumer need state
+Occasion-Brand-Pack-Price-Channel, the master framework for designing a portfolio that serves every consumer need state

 What Is OBPPC?

 A 500ml bottle of juice in a convenience store at $1.99 and a 2L bottle of the same juice in a supermarket at $3.49 serve completely different occasions, even though they are the "same product."
-OBPPC maps your portfolio across five dimensions:

-Occasion: What consumption moment is being served?
+Occasion.
+What consumption moment is being served?
 On-the-go refreshment, family breakfast, afternoon snacking, entertaining guests.

-Brand: Which brand in your portfolio best serves this occasion?
+Brand.
+Which brand in your portfolio best serves this occasion?
 A mainstream brand for everyday, a premium brand for entertaining.

-Pack: Which pack format — size, material, single versus multi — fits the occasion?
+Pack.
+Which pack format (size, material, single versus multi) fits the occasion?
 Portability for on-the-go, large format for family.

-Price: What price point does the occasion tolerate?
+Price.
+What price point does the occasion tolerate?
 Impulse occasions tolerate higher per-unit prices.
 Planned purchases face more price scrutiny.

-Channel: Where does the consumer buy for this occasion?
+Channel.
+Where does the consumer buy for this occasion?
 Convenience, supermarket, club store, online.

 The matrix of Occasions by Channels creates a grid.
 Each cell represents a specific need state.
-Your job is to have the right pack at the right price in each cell — and to identify cells that are empty (white space opportunities) or overcrowded (cannibalization risk).
+Your job is to have the right pack at the right price in each cell, and to identify cells that are empty (white space opportunities) or overcrowded (cannibalization risk).

 OBPPC Coverage Metrics

-Dead Space = Cells where no realistic market opportunity exists (e.g., club store for impulse single-serve)
+Where Total Viable Cells = Total Cells - Dead Space Cells.
+Total Cells = Number of Occasions x Number of Channels.
+Dead Space = Cells where no realistic market opportunity exists (e.g., club store for impulse single-serve).

 Revenue Opportunity per White Space Cell: